 Since late-March, Crawford has led six virtual play readings including “Jane Eyre,” “Pride and Prejudice,” and “Hamlet” through Zoom video conferencing.
-Academy Award-nominee Florence Pugh, “Stranger Things” star Nicola Dyer, and Brandon Flynn from “13 Reasons Why” have all joined Crawford’s project.
+Academy Award-nominee Florence Pugh, “Stranger Things” star Natalia Dyer, and Brandon Flynn from “13 Reasons Why” have all joined Crawford’s project.

 Being able to do what he loves on his own terms, Crawford has found comfort in the arts again.